react-navigation/react-navigation.github.io/versioned_docs/version-5.x/navigation-actions.md

 });
 ```

 > Note: Consider the navigator's state object to be internal and subject to change in a minor release.
-Avoid using properties from the navigation state object except `index` and `routes`, unless you really need it.
+Avoid using properties from the [navigation state](navigation-state.md) state object except `index` and `routes`, unless you really need it.
 If there is some functionality you cannot achieve without relying on the structure of the state object, please open an issue.

 ### goBack